jlcanovas/gh-best-practices-template/CODE_OF_CONDUCT.md

 This Code of Conduct is adapted from the [Contributor Covenant][homepage], version 2.1, available at https://www.contributor-covenant.org/version/2/1/code_of_conduct/

 Community Impact Guidelines were inspired by [Mozilla’s code of conduct enforcement ladder](https://github.com/mozilla/diversity).

+The structure of this Code of Conduct based on short and long versions was inspired by [SustainOSS Code of Conduct](https://sustainoss.org/code-of-conduct/)

 [homepage]: https://www.contributor-covenant.org